WHAT IS THE KROLL PROCESS?

 Titanium is a remarkable metal.
 It is durable and strong, yet light and flexible.
 It is corrosive resistant and biocompatible.
-Its unique properties has made titanium widely used among many industries from defense to medicine.
+Its unique properties have made titanium widely used among many industries from defense to medicine.
 Today, titanium yields airplanes and dental implants.

 Titanium was first discovered in the 1700s, but was not identified and given a name until the early 1900’s.